procf/colloids-setup/05-Analysis-Guide.md

 ## Types of Analysis

-For qualitative analysis of a simulation we always view the GSD file in VMD to visualy inspect the results.
+For **qualitative** analysis of a simulation we always view the GSD file in VMD to visualy inspect the results (as discussed in the guide to [Using VMD](/04-Using-VMD.md)).

-The primary way to collect quantitative data from a HOOMD-blue simulation is to save data to the GSD file.
+The primary way to collect **quantitative** data from a HOOMD-blue simulation is to save data to the GSD file.

 Generally the best practice is to a run a simulation and then, after the simulation is completed, extract specific data from the GSD file as needed.
-This is the method we will discuss here.
-It is also possible to output data to a table as you run the simulation, and to save that table to a file (as explained in the [HOOMD-blue documentation](https://hoomd-blue.readthedocs.io/en/latest/tutorial/02-Logging/04-Writing-Formatted-Output.html)).
+This is the method we will discuss here; however, it is also possible to output data to a table as you run the simulation, and to save that table to a file (as explained in the [HOOMD-blue documentation](https://hoomd-blue.readthedocs.io/en/latest/tutorial/02-Logging/04-Writing-Formatted-Output.html)).

 We usually work with the data in a GSD file in one of three ways:
 1. For basic analyses (such as confirming that a simulation has run correctly), we usually use a python script to extract data from the GSD file and then plot it with [Matplotlib](https://matplotlib.org/).
 2. For more intensive analyses (such as calculating average contact number, mean squared displacement, pair correlation function, etc.), we usually use a Fortran module to efficiently calculate these values from the GSD data.
 The Fortran module is run from a Python script using f2py.
-3. For more plotting options and more efficient statistical analysis, members of our group have also developed a variety of analysis processes in the [R](https://www.r-project.org/) programming language.
+3. For more plotting options and more efficient statistical analysis, members of our group have also developed a variety of analysis processes in the [Rprogramming language](https://www.r-project.org/).

 This tutorial focuse on basic analyses (type 1), and provides some advice on installing and learning R (type 3).
 Information about the Fortran module is included in the [Gelation and Shearing guide](/06-Gelation-and-Shearing.md).
 <br>